-1. What does this mean?
-'If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained' (John 20:23).
+1) What does this mean?

+'If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained'

+(John 20:23)

-- 1. Only God can forgive sins. - 2.
-All our sins were paid for at the cross. - 3.
-Only when we receive Jesus do we receive what He paid for the forgiveness of our sins. - 4.
-As the Father sent the Son so He is sending the disciples to proclaim the good news.
-By preaching the gospel we say to those who receive it that their sins are forgiven; to those who reject it we say their sins are retained. - 5.
-The apostles, then, offered forgiveness to those who believed in Jesus.
-'To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins' (Acts 10:43).
-'Therefore let it be known to you, brethren, that through this Man is preached to you the forgiveness of sins; and by Him everyone who believes is justified from all things from which you could not be justified by the law of Moses' (Acts 13:38-39). - 6.
-Until a person believes in Christ they remain in Adam and are still in their sins.
-Jesus said to the Jews: '... if you do not believe that I am He, you will die in your sins.'
-(John 8:24).
-Sharing the gospel also includes telling people that if they reject Christ their sins are retained.
-'He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him' (John 3:36).
+- 1) Only God can forgive sins - 2) All our sins were paid for at the cross - 3) Only when we receive Jesus do we receive the forgiveness of our sins - 4) As the Father sent the Son so He sends the disciples to proclaim the good news.
+They must say to those who receive it their sins are forgiven; and those who reject it their sins are retained

+5) The apostles offered forgiveness to those who believed in Jesus

+'To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins'

+(Acts 10:43)

+'Therefore let it be known to you, brethren, that through this Man is preached to you the forgiveness of sins; and by Him everyone who believes is justified from all things from which you could not be justified by the law of Moses'

+(Acts 13:38-39)

+6) Until a person believes in Christ they remain in Adam and are still in their sins

+'... if you do not believe that I am He, you will die in your sins'

+(John 8:24)

+Sharing the gospel includes telling those who reject Christ their sins are retained

+'He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him'

+(John 3:36)

-2. If the past, present and future wrath of God was fallen on Christ at the cross, why was wrath of God revealed in the Old Testament?
-Is Romans 1:26 the wrath of God?
-If so, how can it be to the people if Christ paid it all?
+2) If the wrath of God fell on Christ at the cross, why was His wrath revealed in the Old Testament?

+Is Romans 1:26 the wrath of God, if so how can it be to the people if Christ paid it all?